Ulm-IQO/qudi/documentation/pulsed/pulsed_maingui.md

 establishment of interaction is actually desired.
 For Maintainability reasons, these interactions will be still kept to an minimum.

+## Pulse Block Editor usage

+The Pulse Block Editor has some comfortable features implemented, which should facilitate the input of data.
+In the Pulse Block Editor you can use the arrow keys to navigate in it.
+If you want to check/uncheck a checkbox or want to open a Combobox press the space key.
+In a Combobox you can navigate with the up/down arrow keys and by hitting enter key you can set the selected item for the Combobox.

+For all the spinboxes, just start to type in the number on the selected entry.
+By entering just the number, the box will retain the suffix and use it for the input value.
+I.e. if '70 M' is written in the box and you write '140', you will end up with the value '140 M'.
+That is also true for a scientific input like '1e9' (which would result in '1 P' if '70 M' was type in before).
+But if you add a suffix at the end of your entry, the box will respect that, e.g. an input of '40 u' will result in '40 u' independent what the box contained before.
+Just play a bit around and you will quickly understand the functionality.

+Note that the following suffices exist:

+    y z a f p n u m k M G T P E Z Y

+(they are corresponding to the known SI suffices).

 ## Idea of Pulsed Main GUI interaction with PulsedMeasurementLogic and SequenceGeneratorLogic